Moisés Caicedo could be on the brink of record-breaking $141 million transfer – but to which club? – KION546

 “We are Brighton, we achieved a big target last year – the same as Liverpool, better than Chelsea.
 I would like players who are proud to play in Brighton.”

-The new Premier League season gets underway Friday with reigning champion Manchester City heading to newly promoted Burnley.
+The new Premier League season got underway Friday with reigning champion Manchester City winning 3-0 at newly promoted Burnley thanks to Erling Haaland’s first-half brace and a second-half goal from Rodri.

 The-CNN-Wire